ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 3 dark figures insult Bertram about the failure at Farowilt.
 Philanor is there!
 And Regis.
 Morgana was the hag that got away.
 They want the egg.
 The 3 people we don't recognize were shadowy figures that disappeared and the cloaks dropped to the floor.

-Found Bertrams journal.
+Found Bertram Munchquick's journal.
 Talks about work at the farm has decreased.
 Regis found new hands that don't complain much and don't ask much for pay and are quiet.
+Slowly brought in more money.
+Golden Order gave him mage named Philanor who has connections higher up.
+Benefactors gave him the Gal